Queens-College-Libraries/openroom/README.md

 It is just an example to show you what I want you to be able to do with your own custom theme.
 This form is not functional and likely will not be in 2018.
 This is only a demonstration of my vision.

+## Rework the PHP objects

+The PHP `\model` namespace is not fully implemented yet.
+One problem I noticed is I need to make a better use of object-oriented PHP.
+For instance, the reservation object is incomplete without a reference to the room object and the user object.
+When I give you an object of `\model\Reservation`, you should be able to have full access to the information about the room and the user without any further access to the database (and indeed not even care what database we use).

 # Thoughts?